Tahiti: Culture

-As is mentioned in records of Captain Cook's visits, breadfruit is a staple crop.
+As mentioned in the records of Captain Cook's visits, breadfruit is a staple crop.
 One main way of preparing it is documented in Joseph Banks' diaries: after it is very ripe, breadfruit can be buried in leaf-lined pits with weights placed on top of it, to allow it to ferment into a sour paste known as mahie.

 Art

 Tahitian cultures included an oral tradition that involved the mythology of gods, such as ʻOro and beliefs, as well as ancient traditions such as tattooing and navigation.
-The annual Heivā I Tahiti Festival in July is a celebration of traditional culture, dance, music and sports including a long-distance race between the islands of French Polynesia, in modern outrigger canoes (vaʻa).
+The annual Heivā I Tahiti Festival in July is a celebration of traditional culture, dance, music, and sports, including a long-distance race between the islands of French Polynesia, in modern outrigger canoes (vaʻa).

 The Paul Gauguin Museum is dedicated to the life and works of French artist Paul Gauguin (1848–1903) who resided in Tahiti for years and painted such works as Two Tahitian Women, Tahitian Women on the Beach, and Where Do We Come From?
 What Are We?
 Where Are We Going?

 The Musée de Tahiti et des Îles (Museum of Tahiti and the Islands) is in Punaʻauia.
-It is an ethnographic museum that was founded in 1974 to conserve and restore Polynesian artefacts and cultural practices.
+It is an ethnographic museum founded in 1974 to conserve and restore Polynesian artifacts and cultural practices.

 The Robert Wan Pearl Museum is the world's only museum dedicated to pearls.
 The Papeʻete Market sells local arts and crafts.